 8.1 At least one author of the submitted work for the Innovation Award must attend the SIG-USE awards ceremony at the SIG USE Symposium.

 8.2 The award shall be announced and presented to the winning author by the SIG USE Awards Committee during the SIG USE Research Symposium at the annual meeting of the Society.

-9.1 The award shall be publicized in the Bulletin of the American Society for Information Science, the SIG USE listserv, web site and SIG USE social media sites, and any chapter with which the winner is affiliated.
+The award shall be publicized in the SIG USE listserv, website and SIG USE social media sites, and any chapter with which the winner is affiliated.